asynkron/Asynkron.Profiler/README.md

 asynkron-profiler --cpu -- ./bin/Release/net8.0/MyApp
 ```

-You can also profile `dotnet run`, but it will include build/restore overhead:
+You can also profile `dotnet run`, but it will include build/restore and host overhead:

 ```bash
 asynkron-profiler --cpu -- dotnet run -c Release ./MyApp.csproj